Code-Institute-Submissions/MS1-WakeToWonderBand-Site/README.md

 - I found the responsive form to submit from W3Schools as shown above in Technologies used section
 - Huge thank you to 'Oluwafemi Medale' my mentor for all the help with this project
 - I would just like to say a big thank you to the Band itself, Adam Boyd, Grant Coetzee, Werner Ainslie & Graeme Swale - this project is for educational purposes only.
 This is a factual Band, they have now parted but I have full permission and references are available on request.
+- I would also like to thank the Slack community and everyone at Code Institute, the support has been great